 - Set goals for saving money by the date

 - Keep track of your loans and debts.

 - Understand how much money is going out compared with how much is coming in

 Unsplurge is a budgeting app that helps you pay down debt by connecting to your bank account and piggy bank so you can track spending habits.
-It’s free to download and use, but there are some extra features like auto-categorization that cost $3 per month.
+It’s free to download and use, but extra features like auto-categorization cost $3 monthly.

 If you’re looking for something more robust than Mint or Personal Capital, Unsplurge also comes with a feature called “wants vs. needs” that lets you set monthly budgets for things like clothing and entertainment—and then compare them against how much money is left over at the end of the month after all other expenses have been paid (like student loan payments).

 Wallet is an app that allows you to set a monthly budget and tracks your spending.
 It also helps you stick to your budget by helping you save more money.
 In addition, the app will alert you when it’s time to pay bills, so there are no surprises when it comes.